FederAndInk/lock_free_debug_tools_comparison/README.md

 # Lock free debug tools

-Concurrency is hard but we can improve speed of programs with it.
+Concurrency is hard but can improve speed of programs.
 For that it must be well designed.
 As for all programs it must be with the less bugs as possible, therefore we use and need tools to guide and correct us.

 There are many technics to do concurrent programs and at some point we have to synchronize our threads to make them communicate.
 These synchronizations can be effectively made with **locks** (eg: mutexes) or with **lock-free technics**